safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 - Use this method to create the initial instance instead of the standard constructor.
 - You can refer to [this link](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit/src/adapters/ethers) to create instances of `EthersAdapter`.
-- You can find various URLs and contract addresses in the management dashboards of your selected provider.
-These include `bundlerUrl`, `paymasterUrl`, `paymasterAddress`, `paymasterTokenAddress`, `sponsorshipPolicyId`, and `rpcUrl`.
+- You should search for some API services URLs and contract addresses in the management dashboards of your selected provider.
+These include `bundlerUrl`, `paymasterUrl`, `paymasterAddress`, `paymasterTokenAddress`, `sponsorshipPolicyId`, and `rpcUrl` (In this case any valid rpc should be fine).
 - The SDK uses default versions when `safeModulesVersion` or `safeVersion` are not specified.
-You can find more details [here](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/relay-kit/src/packs/safe-4337/Safe4337Pack.ts#L34-L35).
+You can find more details about the current versions [here](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/relay-kit/src/packs/safe-4337/Safe4337Pack.ts#L34-L35).
 - The `saltNonce` derives different Safe addresses by using the `protocol-kit` method `predictSafeAddress`.
 You can find more details about this process [here](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/protocol-kit/src/contracts/utils.ts#L245-L315).
 - We typically initialize the pack in two ways.
 One way is by using an existing account with the `safeAddress` prop.
 The other way is by using the `owners`, `threshold`, `saltNonce`, and `safeVersion` props to create a new Safe account.
 You can also apply the second method to existing addresses, as the output address will be the same if the inputs are identical.
 - The SDK queries `eth_supportedEntryPoints` for a default `entryPointAddress` if not given.
 It fetches `safe4337ModuleAddress` and `addModulesLibAddress` from the `safe-modules-deployments` repository if not provided.
 You can find them at: [safe-modules-deployments](https://github.com/safe-global/safe-modules-deployments/tree/main/src/assets/safe-4337-module).
 - Using a paymaster to sponsor transactions is optional.
 You can indicate if you want to use a paymaster by setting the `isSponsored` prop.
 If not, you can skip the `paymasterOptions` prop.
-Approval is required to use a paymaster so remember to add the `paymasterTokenAddress` of the ERC-20 token that will pay the fees.
+An approval for the concrete ERC-20 token is required to use the paymaster so remember to add the `paymasterTokenAddress` of the ERC-20 token that will pay the fees.
+The SDK will encode this approval internally and send it to the bundler with the rest of the user operation.
 - Specify the amount to approve for the `paymasterTokenAddress` using the `amountToApprove` prop.
-This is necessary when the Safe account is not created, and you need to approve the paymaster token for transaction payments and Safe account setup.
+This is necessary when the Safe account is not deployed, and you need to approve the paymaster token for fee payments and Safe account setup.

 ### `new Safe4337Pack({protocolKit, bundlerClient, publicClient, bundlerUrl, paymasterOptions, entryPointAddress, safe4337ModuleAddress})`